Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 **Description:**

 `#define` is a useful C++ component that allows the programmer to give a name to a constant value before the program is compiled.
-Defined constants in arduino don’t take up any program memory space on the chip.
+Defined constants in Arduino don’t take up any program memory space on the chip.
 The compiler will replace references to these constants with the defined value at compile time.

 Force a variable to be the value you want.